 Some non-prescription drugs are also classified as stimulants.
-Ephedrine is an over-the-counter medication.
-It is the active ingredient found in Sudafed and other nasal decongestants.
-Because it can be used to produce methamphetamine, a driver’s license or other form of identification is required to purchase it.
-Ephedrine was a common ingredient in weight loss drugs because it stimulated metabolism, but they have since been removed because of potential health risks.
+Ephedrine is one such over-the-counter (OTC) medication that is an active ingredient found in Sudafed and other nasal decongestants.
+A driver’s license or another form of identification is required to purchase it because it can be used to produce methamphetamine.
+Ephedrine was once used as a common ingredient in weight loss drugs because it stimulated metabolism, however, its use has been discontinued because of its potential health risks.

-MDMA, commonly known as Ecstasy, is another popular illegal drug.
-It is known for the euphoric effects it produces.
-Users may also have hallucinatory experiences.
-It is especially popular among high school and college students.
-Also known as Molly, its use is often associated with Raves – dance parties where many in attendance use the drug.
-It is most frequently taken in capsule or powder form, however it can be swallowed as a liquid or snorted as a powder.
+MDMA, commonly known as ecstasy, is another popular illegal drug known for its euphoric effects and hallucinatory experiences.
+It is especially popular among high school and college students; is often consumed in capsule or powder form, but can be swallowed as a liquid or snorted as a powder as well.
+Also known as Molly, its use is often associated with Raves – dance parties where many people in attendance use the drug.